nicomadev/test-adr/accepted/0001-use-architecture-decision-record.md

 - GitBook
 - Plain markdown files in a GitHub repository
-- Markdown files in a Jekyll site, hosted in GitHub Pages
+- Markdown files in a Jekyll site hosted in GitHub Pages

-Some options were outright excluded :
+Some options were outright excluded:

-- Confluence and similar tools because they are vendor dependant
+- Confluence and similar tools because they are vendor dependent
-- GitHub wiki because of the missing versionning feature
+- GitHub wiki because of the missing versioning feature

 ## Options comparison